Risks

 * We meticulously evaluate any new tokens or utilities that we choose to list and utilize, collaborating exclusively with those that have undergone auditing and demonstrated a proven track record of robust security.

-## Pool liquidity market risk
+## Native Pool market and liquidity risk

 **USD Value Loss of Deposited Assets:** The value of your deposited assets may decline in terms of USD due to price drops.